 We also get decent amounts of potassium, Iron, B-12 and Calcium which most of us can certainly benefit from having more of.

-Fast forward to 2017 and there are some new players in the game, one in particular, I had the privilege to try their whole line after meeting some of their team at CHFA East in September.
+Fast forward to 2017 and there are some new players in the game, one in particular, I had the privilege to two whole product lines after meeting their teams at CHFA East in September.

 I reached out to them after the show and they were kind enough to send me a sampler pack of their three flavours, Coco Macadamia, Choco Orange and Choco Banana.
 The ingredients are pretty much as clean as you’ll find in the protein bar space with a base of Dates, Cricket Powder, Apple Juice, Cocoa Powder, Sunflower Butter, Maple Syrup, Chia Seeds and Sea salt with slight changes for the different flavours be it coconut and macadamia nuts, orange oil or natural banana flavour.